MIT-LCP/license-and-dua/drafts/ChallengeLicense-v1.0.0.md

-# PhysioNet/Computing in Cardiology Active Challenge License
+# PhysioNet Active Challenge License

 ## Version 1.0.0

-The PhysioNet/Computing in Cardiology Active Challenge License
+The PhysioNet Active Challenge License

 Copyright (c) <YEAR> MIT Laboratory for Computational Physiology

-The MIT Laboratory for Computational Physiology (MIT-LCP) wishes to make data available for research and educational purposes to qualified requestors, but only if the data are used and protected in accordance with the terms and conditions stated in this License
+The MIT Laboratory for Computational Physiology (MIT-LCP) wishes to make data available for its challenges to stimulate research and education, but only if the data are used and protected in accordance with the terms and conditions stated in this License.

 It is hereby agreed between the data requestor, hereinafter referred to as the "LICENSEE", and MIT-LCP, that:

 1. The LICENSEE will not attempt to identify any individual or institution referenced in PhysioNet restricted data.
 2. The LICENSEE will exercise all reasonable and prudent care to avoid disclosure of the identity of any individual or institution referenced in PhysioNet restricted data in any publication or other communication.